SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

       In autoregressive models, if you make a mistake when predicting the current token, tough luck — you can't go back and fix it.
 Future predictions are based on that flawed token, causing errors to propagate and accumulate over time.
 This painful phenomenon is known as [error propagation](https://aclanthology.org/D18-1396/).

     - **Indirect Generation Control**:
       Controlling AR generation is tricky.
 Most methods rely on heavy training or hacks during decoding — and honestly, they're pretty inconvenient.
 For example, if you want to generate a passage of a certain length, you either have to train a separate length predictor or do fancy prompting.
-Other controls my rely on heuristics like [top-k sampling](https://arxiv.org/abs/1904.09751).
+Other controls may rely on heuristics like [top-k sampling](https://arxiv.org/abs/1904.09751).
 And even then... there's no guarantee it'll work 😥.

     - **Computational Constraints**:
-      Token-by-token generation is slow and computationally expensive.
+      Token-by-token generation is slow because the model must wait for previous tokens to be fully decoded before predicting the next ones.
 Plus, the strict left-to-right setup limits tasks that require reverse reasoning — a problem known as the "[Reversal Curse](https://arxiv.org/abs/2309.12288)".

 ---